kevintham/RepData_PeerAssessment2/PA2_storm.md

 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 2. Across the United States, which types of events have the greatest economic consequences?

+The important variables from the dataset are picked out and cleaned, and from there the top 10 weather events impacting population health and economy are picked out.
+It is deduced from the results that tornadoes have the greatest impact on population health while flooding has overall the largest impact on the economy.

 ## Data Processing